anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-And thats basically it, for the Rock.js class.
+And that's it, for the Rock.js class.

 ## Particles Class

-I also added Particles class which emits particles in random direction, it extends the [Bullet](https://github.com/anuraghazra/GyroDodge/blob/master/js/Bullet.js) class
+I also added Particles class which emits particles in a random direction, and it extends the [Bullet](https://github.com/anuraghazra/GyroDodge/blob/master/js/Bullet.js) class

 ```js
 class Particle extends Bullet {